Cray-HPE/license-checker/README.md

 # license-checker
 Validate and fix license headers in source files.
-Year ranges are supported: if license header refers to copyright year as "\[2021\]", it will be converted to "\[2021-2022\]" if run in year 2022.
+Year ranges are supported: if license header refers to copyright year as `[2021]`, it will be converted to `[2021-2022]` if run with `--fix` option in year 2022.

-Files which are in unrecognized format are reported, but do not affect final score.
-Files in recognized format are checked and affect final score, printed as last line (if run without `--fix` option).
+Files which are in unrecognized format are reported, but this does not affect final score.
+Files in recognized format are checked and this affects final score, printed as last line (if run without `--fix` option).

 ## Quick Start